 Whether you’re a foodie, craft beer enthusiast, or wine connoisseur, the Epcot International Food & Wine Festival is a feast for the senses.
 And the tastebuds, of course.
 However, a ticket to Epcot this time of year comes with more than just access to some really fun rides, it also comes with one delicious dilemma.
 No, not how to fit all of it into your stomach.
 That would truly take some Disney magic.
 Instead, how do you narrow it all down?

 Luckily, as the head chef of this savory soiree, Disney has picked some of the best dishes for you to try with Emile’s Fromage Montage.
-French for cheese (and the perfect way to celebrate the opening of Remy’s Ratatouille Adventure on October 1st), Emile’s Fromage Montage will steer you through some of the festival’s most ooey-gooey eats – and reward you with a free prize for all your hard work.
-To participate, simply collect the stamps for each of the dishes you try along the way in your Festival Passport before heading to Shimmery Sips for the food stroll’s rewarding conclusion.
+French for cheese, Emile’s Fromage Montage will steer you through some of the festival’s most ooey-gooey eats – and reward you with a free prize for all your hard work.
+To participate, simply collect the stamps for each of the dishes you try along the way in your Festival Passport before heading to Shimmering Sips for the food stroll’s rewarding conclusion.

 Here are the featured bites this year: